ADHD Diet For Kids: Foods To Eat & Avoid 2023

 According to research, eating more fruits and vegetables[6] can help with attention deficit problems.

-Fruits and vegetables are excellent replacements for processed snacks and taste delicious, especially when they are in season.
+Fruits and vegetables are excellent replacements for processed snacks and taste delicious, especially in season.

 They are also high in fiber, vitamins, and minerals and low in fat.